jon-harper/OmniBox/docs/tour.md

 ## Core Components

 Core components form the basis of every case.
-End-user parts normally do not attach to core components; instead, components are attached to trays and panels, which then mount on the Core case.
+End-user parts normally do not attach to core components; instead, user parts are attached to trays and panels, which then mount on the Core case.

 !!! important
     Most Core components come with the option of using heat set inserts to attach most trays and panels.
 These `STL` files have "HSI" in the name.